This is the definitive Minelab Equinox 600 review.

 The Minelab’s Equinox 600 comes in a kit package, and the kit includes:

-The Minelab Equinox 600 comes with pre-configured settings, which in themselves are excellent.
+The Minelab Equinox 600 comes with pre-configured settings and several pre set modes, which in themselves are excellent.
 You could find virtually all types of metals with multiple frequencies at work.
 Noise won’t be a bother because of its automatic Noise Cancel.
 You could also take advantage of its auto ground balancing (or tweak it to your taste with the manual option) and its adjustable threshold.

-The Equinox 600 has four tone options: 1, 2, 5, and 50, affording you the advantage of adjusting tone and volume shift between ferrous and non-ferrous items.
+The metal detector has four tone options: 1, 2, 5, and 50, affording you the advantage of adjusting tone and volume shift between ferrous and non-ferrous items.
 In the same vein, there are three levels of detection speed, and yes – adjustable.
-For instance, you’re likely to get more accurate results on close, adjacent targets if you compromise on the depth and vice versa.
+For instance, you’re likely to get more accurate results on close, valuable targets if you compromise on the depth and vice versa.
 In all, you could fiddle with the settings until you find the right balance for a particular terrain.

 How to Use the Minelab Equinox 600